DenSinH/InfLoop/info/BIOS.md

  - 60a4 4x4 2BPP tile unpacking
  - 66d0: memory copy / replace with DMA
  - 6a0e: same as before, but without DMA
+ - 6a48: same as before (I really don't know what the difference is here)

 ### 6628